 I assured the person they were on the right road to get to the local jail and it was no more than a ten minute walk away, then agreed that it must stink to have their boyfriend behind bars.
 The whole time both kids stared up wide eyed.

-They watched the person walk away (a lot more gracefully than I would in heels) then Emma turned to me and said, “Mommy, why is that man wearing a dress?”
+They watched the person walk away (a lot more gracefully than I would in heels) then Kait turned to me and said, “Mommy, why is that man wearing a dress?”

 The people who complain about how the news took away their right to plan for a conversation seem to think life gives you hours to come up with some suitable answer; in reality it gives you a handful of seconds.

 My answer was, “Because he wants to”.
-Those four little words answered Emma’s question entirely.
+Those four little words answered Kait’s question entirely.

 “You could have just said he was weird.”